Tony Leavey: Parliamentary career

-Leavey won at the 1955 general election.
-He was a strong supporter of the government over the Suez Crisis and attacked nearby Labour MPs for supporting Gamal Abdel Nasser, being rewarded with appointment as Parliamentary Private Secretary to Walter Monckton for one year from 1956 and later to Derick Heathcoat Amory in 1959; however, his loyalty did not stretch to accepting what he saw as government indifference to the local cotton industry.
-When his pressure resulted in the passing of the Cotton Industry Act 1959, it was felt to have aided his campaign locally; despite it, in 1962, he was one of five Conservative MPs to support a Labour motion of censure on the subject.
+In 1955 Leavey was selected for, and elected to Heywood and Royton, whose Conservative MP was retiring.
+He strongly supported the government over the Suez Crisis and attacked nearby Labour MPs for supporting Gamal Abdel Nasser, being rewarded with appointment as Parliamentary Private Secretary to defence minister Walter Monckton for one year from 1956 and later to chancellor Derick Heathcoat Amory in 1959; however, his loyalty did not stretch to accepting what he saw as government indifference to the local cotton industry.
+When his pressure resulted in the passing of the Cotton Industry Act 1959, it was felt to have aided his campaign locally, but in 1962 he was one of five Conservative MPs to support a Labour motion of censure on the subject.

 Some of Leavey's campaigns attracted attention, with his call for an end to the teaching of Latin in schools among them.
 He was insistent that he knew there had been flying saucers over Lancashire, and wanted girls who went topless to be arrested.
 He supported Anthony Wedgwood Benn in his campaign to allow peers to renounce their titles.
 In 1961 he was made Secretary to the 1922 Committee of Conservative backbenchers.

-When Prime Minister Harold Macmillan sacked seven members of his cabinet in the "Night of the Long Knives" in 1962, Leavey praised him for being ruthless with colleagues when necessary.
-He had a tough fight at the 1964 general election, as Labour had his seat as a target.
-Leavey, who had a major operation shortly before the election, was ultimately unable by 818 votes to retain it.
+When prime minister Harold Macmillan sacked seven members of his cabinet in the "Night of the Long Knives" in 1962, Leavey praised him for being ruthless with colleagues when necessary.
+In the 1964 general election he narrowly lost his seat to Labour, which had targeted it.

 Business appointments

-After leaving Parliament he paid more attention to his work at Smith and Nephew (which had continued in the background during his career, and seen him appointed deputy chairman in 1962) and also became Chairman of Wilson (Connolly) Holdings, a midlands-based firm of builders.
-He had other business interests and was a member of the South East London Industrial Tribunal from 1978 to 1984.
-In 1982 he wrote (together with Richard Bennett) an official history of Smith and Nephew from its foundation in 1856.
+After leaving Parliament he continued to work for Smith and Nephew, and was appointed deputy chairman in 1962, and also chairman of Wilson (Connolly) Holdings, a midlands-based firm of builders.
+He had other business interests, and was a member of the South East London Industrial Tribunal from 1978 to 1984.
+In 1982 he and Richard Bennett wrote an official history of Smith and Nephew from its foundation in 1856.

 Recreations

-Enthusiastic about country activities, Leavey continued to enjoy fox hunting and also took part in point-to-point races.
+Enthusiastic about country activities, Leavey continued fox-hunting and also took part in point-to-point horse races.
 He was a council member of the Outward Bound Trust from 1974 to 1992 and also became a trustee of the Kurt Hahn Trust in 1987.
 He also enjoyed fishing.